smartbugs/smartbugs/README.md

 ### SB Wild

-SB Wild is available in a separated repository due to its size: https://github.com/smartbugs/smartbugs-wild
+SB Wild is available in a separated repository due to its size: [https://github.com/smartbugs/smartbugs-wild](https://github.com/smartbugs/smartbugs-wild)

+## Work that uses SmartBugs
+- [SmartBugs was used to analyze 47,587 smart contracts](https://arxiv.org/abs/1910.10601).
+These contracts are available in a [separate repository](https://github.com/smartbugs/smartbugs-wild).
+The results are also in [their own repository](https://github.com/smartbugs/smartbugs-results).
+- ... you are more than welcome to add your own work here!